Jadaqrabawi/aqrabawi.1-main/README.md

 - The simulated clock is incremented by `250 ms` divided by the number of current active workers, ensuring that the clock progresses proportionally.
 - The log file provides detailed traceability, which can be useful for debugging or analyzing the sequence of events.

----

-This README provides a comprehensive overview and guide to compile, run, and understand the project.
-For any further questions or enhancements, please refer to the source code comments.